 International Mermaid Day

-The History Of International Mermaid Day
+The History of International Mermaid Day

 Mermaids were described by the Assyrians in their folklore.
-According to legend, the fertility goddess Atargatis became a mermaid when she threw herself into a lake to try to escape the shame and guilt of killing her lover.
+According to legend, the fertility goddess Atargatis became a mermaid when she threw herself into a lake to try to escape the shame and guilt of accidentally killing her lover.

 Observing International Mermaid Day